-Some subsections Includes 8 subsections that support an outcome where people participate in the development applicable to this of their pathway to wellbeing, and receive timely assessment, followed by services that are service partially planned, coordinated, and delivered in a manner that is tailored to their needs. attained and of low risk.
+Includes eight subsections that support an outcome where people participate in the development of their pathway to wellbeing, and receive timely assessment, followed by services that are planned, coordinated, and delivered in a manner that is tailored to their needs.

+Some subsections applicable to this service partially attained and of low risk.